How to Spot Real Rimowa Luggage

 Rimowa’s pièce de resistance, the 2000-era polycarbonate suitcase, was the first of its kind.
-It can withstand extreme temperatures and still maintains a hard-wearing exterior shell that’s surprisingly light.
+It can withstand extreme temperatures and still maintain a hard-wearing exterior shell that’s surprisingly light.
 Rimowa’s strides in engineering fine luggage have led to collaborations with fellow top-tier brands such as Fendi and Off-White, but has also resulted in an inevitable slew of counterfeits.
-Read on as our Chief Authenticator Graham Wetzbarger gives his expert tips for spotting the real deal.
+Read on for our expert team’s tips for spotting the real deal.

 Rimowa Luggage Materials & Construction